hmuchalski/128a/syllabus-CHEM-129A/syllabus-lab-129A.md

 - **Course name and number**: CHEM 129A (2 Units)
 - **Prerequisites**:CHEM 128A with a grade of C or better.
 CHEM 128A can be taken concurrently.
 - **Contact**: phone (559) 278-2711, or email [hmuchalski@mail.fresnostate.edu](hmuchalski@mail.fresnostate.edu)
-- **Office Hours**: TBA.
-Additional consultation appointments can be scheduled through calendar function "Find Appointments" on Canvas.
+- **Office Hours**: Appointments can be scheduled through calendar function "Find Appointments" on Canvas.

 # What is CHEM 129A